infusionsoft/keap-sdk/sdks/v2/csharp/docs/AffiliateApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

-<a id="removeproductcommissionfromcommissionsusingpost"></a>
+<a id="removeproductcommissionfromcommissions"></a>
-# **RemoveProductCommissionFromCommissionsUsingPOST**
+# **RemoveProductCommissionFromCommissions**
-> void RemoveProductCommissionFromCommissionsUsingPOST (string commissionId, DeleteProgramCommissionRequest deleteProgramCommissionRequest)
+> void RemoveProductCommissionFromCommissions (string commissionId, DeleteProgramCommissionRequest deleteProgramCommissionRequest)

 Remove a Product from a Commission Program